Sublinear Circuits and the Constrained Signomial Nonnegativity Problem: Introduction

 To situate conditional SAGE in the literature one should look to the close relatives of ordinary SAGE: the \textit{agiforms} of Reznick \cite{reznick-1989}, the \textit{monomial dominating posynomials} of Pantea, Koeppl and Craciun \cite{Pantea2012}, and the \textit{Sums-of-Nonnegative-Circuit} (SONC) polynomials of Iliman and de Wolff \cite{iliman-dewolff-resmathsci}.
 The latter two works determined necessary and sufficient conditions for $\R^n_{+}$ and $\R^n$-nonnegativity of polynomials supported on a simplicial circuit, based on power cone inequalities in the polynomial's coefficients and circuit vector.
 In our context, key developments in this area include Wang's discovery of conditions under which a SONC decomposition exists for a given polynomial \cite{wang-nonneg}, and Murray, Chandrasekaran, and Wierman's proof that the cone of SONC polynomials can be represented by a projection of a cone of SAGE signomials \cite[\S 5]{mcw-2018}.
-From these results it is now understood that although ordinary SAGE and SONC have important differences, the two methods are equivalent to one another for purposes of many structural analyses.
-Through results in this article, we show that the ``circuit number'' approach of SONC does not generalize to the $X$-nonnegativity problem in the same manner as SAGE.
+From these results it is now understood that SONC and ordinary SAGE are equivalent to one another for purposes of certain structural analyses.
+Our results show that the ``circuit number'' approach of SONC does not generalize to the $X$-nonnegativity problem in the same manner as SAGE.
 However, it is possible to describe conditional SAGE in a way which is aesthetically similar to SONC via our $\lambda$-witnessed AGE cones.